ServeMeLlib/dev/README.md

 ---- Ok, finally, how about this, imagine you'd like to execute a c sharp script that lives in a file.
 Here is how to do it in server.csv `getSome,sourcecode csharp xyz.txt w,get` .
 This will execute the script when ever a get request is made for /getSome
 The script can be something like this
-`return DateTime.UtcNow;` inside a file called, say, code.txt The server entry will be
-`getSome,sourcecode csharp code.txt,get`
+`return DateTime.UtcNow;` inside a file called, say, code.txt The server entry will be (note that script has access to global variables context and args[] ) `getSome,sourcecode csharp code.txt,get`

 The class will be auto loaded from